andres19a/fm/readme.txt

  ----------------------
  http://phpfm.zalon.dk/

-   Copyright (C) 2002 Morten Bojsen-Hansen
+   Copyright (C) 2012 Andres Arroyo
-   Email: raz0@worldonline.dk
+   Email: aarroyo@gbm.net

    PHPFM is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by